matatirosolutions/filemaker-data-api-demo/README.md

        'database': 'ITG01Demo'
     });
     ```
 4. To build the output from source you'll need to have node.js and npm installed.
-You can check to see if you have them installed by opending a command prompt and typing `node --version`.
+You can check to see if you have them installed by opening a command prompt and typing `node --version`.
 If you get an error visit [https://nodejs.org/en/download/](https://nodejs.org/en/download/).
 5. Open a terminal, navigate to the folder you have the demo and then
     ```
         npm install